Thway Thit Win Hlaing: Lethwei career

+In 2017, ONE Championship began talks of a partnership with World Lethwei Championship to share athletes to fight in each other's organization.
+On 30 June 2017, Thway Thit Win Hlaing fought in the second Lethwei match ever held by ONE Championship at ONE: Light of a Nation and he defeated Soe Htet Oo by decision according to the WLC point system, where a winner must be chosen by judges decision if the fight goes the distance.
+Thway Thit Win Hlaing was one of the most successful fighters of the World Lethwei Championship.

 On Armed Forced Day in 2018, an event was held in Maungdaw, Rakhine State.
-A local wealthy entrepreneur invested in hosting the event which was green-lit by Senior General Min Aung Hlaing.
+A local wealthy entrepreneur invested in hosting the event, which was green-lit by Senior General Min Aung Hlaing.
 The military has a long history of supporting Myanmar's traditional fighting arts.
 It was seen as a move by the military and pro-ethnic Rakhine that peace had returned and to avert attention from the Rohingya crisis.
 Win Hlaing was featured in the main event against Saw Ba Oo.

-The fight between Win Hlaing and Reza at Win Sein in 2020 was almost called off as Win Hlaing was not feeling well.
+The fight between Win Hlaing and Reza at Win Sein in 2020 was almost called off as Thway Thit Win Hlaing was not feeling well.
 Before the fight they repeatedly checked his hydration levels to make sure he could compete.
 The fight ended up in his favour when he knocked Reza out in round 2.

-The eagerly awaited fight between Win Hlaing and Soe Lin Oo whom he had never fought before, finally took place in 2022.
-However, the fight between Win Hlaing and Soe Lin Oo was reduced to only three rounds as a result of the aftermath of the 2021 Coup d'etat.
-The match-up between Win Hlaing and Soe Lin Oo promised to be a compelling watch as their fighting styles presented unique challenges for both fighters.
-Win Hlaing had previously lost to a pressure fighter, Tha Pyay Nyo, while Soe Lin Oo's only TKO loss was to a counter puncher, Shwe Yar Man.
+The eagerly awaited fight between Thway Thit Win Hlaing and Lethwei star Soe Lin Oo, whom he had never fought before, finally took place in 2022.
+However, it was reduced to only three rounds as a result of the aftermath of the 2021 coup d'etat.